 Well….
 I’m here to say that he finally agreed.
 And so began my husband’s intimate relationship with the travel bug.
 Especially the California variety.
 We were in agreement …each year, we felt the need to return time and time again for a ‘fix.’
 So we did and the west coast became our home away from home.

 When our 35th wedding anniversary was fast approaching, we were both enthusiastic about celebrating where we now felt so at home.
 Our travel plans worked out so that on the actual day of our anniversary, we had a full day in San Francisco.
 After doing some research on-line, I decided it would be amazing to start the day off by renting bicycles and riding over the Golden Gate Bridge.
 Okay, so my husband thought I’d lost my mind.
 After all, we weren’t so young anymore …35th wedding anniversary, you do the math.
 Turned out my enthusiasm was contagious.
-Go figure.
-It was a plan.
+Wait.
+Really?
+It was an actual plan.

 We thought we would be scared on the bridge.
 We weren’t.
 That ride into Sausalito was another story.
 It’s true …the road is curvy.
 And it’s definitely downhill.
 And most definitely the cars are there right along side of you.
 What they don’t warn you about are the gusting crosswinds and the fact that you are literally on the edge of the road above a deep cavernous ravine.
 I was off that bike in a flash and walked my way into town.
 John was well ahead of me, deciding he’d stay on his bike and get off that road that much sooner.
 Once we rounded the bend and the sweeping bay and city views were before us, we were like a couple of kids.
 High-five’s and all.
 We did it!